 Another cool add-on is the seat liner, which not only adds some padding for comfort, but also adds a layer of protection between the stroller and your messy babe.
 All you have to do is remove the pad and wash it separately.
 Your stroller will look as good as new!

 Don’t need a convertible/double stroller?
-Mockingbird still sells its single, modular pram.
+They still sell its single, modular pram.
 This is the one that we originally tested and that converted us to superfans.

 The Mockingbird Single also got some upgrades and now has all the same awesome features as the convertible: car seat compatibility, extendable canopy with peek-a-boo window, an easy one-hand, self-standing fold, a generous underseat basket and much more.
 It rides smoothly on all sorts or terrain — even and uneven — and is just an overall great stroller for those who know they won’t need the option to expand.
 You can find out more here.

 It offers many different configurations suitable for newborns, which makes it a great baby stroller.
 Aside from reclining the seat flat with an infant insert, you can purchase a carriage (bassinet) and use it in place of the stroller seat.

 By comparison, many upscale full size strollers (like the UPPAbaby and Bugaboo Cameleon) include the bassinet in their package, which could partly explain the price difference.
 If you want the bassinet (they call it a “carriage”), you will need to add $100 to your stroller bill.
 While it’s a bummer it doesn’t come included… it’s nice to have the option to opt out of items that might not be needed.
 Think of it as an a la carte stroller menu.

-Though the Mockingbird cannot support the use of two carriages (bassinets) simultaneously, it does allow for two car seats at once!
+Though the Mockingbird cannot support the use of two bassinets simultaneously, it does allow for two car seats at once!
 YAY twin parents!